Tools to Increase Video Engagement

 Annoto is an interactive discussion tool that overlays your Kaltura videos, including any Youtube videos linked in your Kaltura channel.

-Annoto promotes an inclusive classroom environment by allowing a safe space for video commenting, discussion, and peer interaction.
+Annoto promotes a welcoming classroom environment by allowing a safe space for video commenting, discussion, and peer interaction.
 With Annoto, students are automatically placed into a learning community focused around a segment of video instruction.

 In order to see Annoto on your videos, you must use the Kaltura Quick Ingest button in the Rich Content Editor (see below).
 Watch the following videos from our Customer Success Manager Gili Cohen and Instructional Design team to learn how to use Annoto: